HorizLabs/server/README.md

 JWT_SECRET = "JWT_SECRET_HERE"
 ```

-To give you an example, here is a sample file:
+To give you an example, here is sample content:

 ```bash
 DB_USER = "postgres"